Last Update: 10/30/19

-If you are involved in a traffic accident in Florida, then Florida law and insurance contracts determine the expenses and damages that you can legally recover from the negligent party.
-Those items include property damage, medical expenses, and personal bodily injuries to you and to any passengers in your car.
+If you are involved in a car or truck accident in Florida, then Florida law (PIP, Negligence, etc.) and your insurance contract determine the damages that you can recover from the negligent party and your insurance company.

 In order to determine which party will pay your damages and expenses related to your car accident, there are a few issues that must be examined: